EstherSlabbert/tech230_AWS/automation.md

 pm2 start app.js
 ```

-Note that this is a script for Ubuntu 20.04.
+Note that the following are scripts for Ubuntu 20.04.
 [Nginx default configuration file contents](https://www.coderrocketfuel.com/article/default-nginx-configuration-file-inside-sites-available-default)

 - Provisions the updates and installations required on the app VM: